The lattice of varieties of monoids

-Examples of finitely universal monoid varieties have not been known to date, and their existence has been questioned by Jackson and Lee~\cite[Question~6.3]{Jackson-Lee-18}.
-Theorem~\ref{periodic fin univ} affirmatively answers this question since it implies that the variety $\mathbf M_3$ is finitely universal.
-This is the least finitely universal variety of monoids presently known, but minimal examples have not yet been found.
-The following problem is thus of interest.
+However, examples of finitely universal monoid varieties have been elusive for a long time, and their existence has only recently been questioned \cite[Question~6.3]{Jackson-Lee-18}.
+Now Theorem~\ref{fin univ M_3 and M_4} provides an affirmative answer since it implies that the variety $\mathbf M_4$ is finitely universal.
+It turns out that $\mathbf M_4$ is the smallest finitely universal monoid variety currently known, but a minimal example has not been found.